 The mascot, as well as the other funny and user-friendly characters, were used in numerous funny illustrations which presenting a sort of entertaining element at the same time became the tool of informing the user about the issues or problems demanding attention.

-Also the team of UI designer Tamara, illustrator Arthur and motion designer Kirill created several animations which livened up the screens, supported general cool style and at the same time had the functions of informing the user about the state of processes such as pull-to-refresh animations or loaders.
+Also, the team of UI designer Tamara, illustrator Arthur and motion designer Kirill created several animations that livened up the screens, supported general cool style and at the same time had the functions of informing the user about the state of processes such as pull-to-refresh animations or loaders.

 Enable location animated screen

 Enable notification animated screen

 Pull down to refresh animation